 - Easy data scalability—growing data volumes can break a batch processing system, requiring you to provision more resources or modify the architecture.
-Modern stream processing infrastructure is hyper-scalable, able to deal with Gigabytes of data per second with a single stream processor.
-This allows you to easily deal with growing data volumes without infrastructure changes.
+Modern stream processing infrastructure is hyper-scalable, able to deal with gigabytes of data per second with a single stream processor.
+This enables you to easily deal with growing data volumes without infrastructure changes.

 This is the element that takes data from a source, called a producer, translates it into a standard message format, and streams it on an ongoing basis.
 Other components can then listen in and consume the messages passed on by the broker.

 The first generation of message brokers, such as RabbitMQ and Apache ActiveMQ, relied on the Message Oriented Middleware (MOM) paradigm.
-Later, hyper-performant messaging platforms emerged which are more suitable for a streaming paradigm.
-Two popular streaming brokers are Apache Kafka and Amazon Kinesis Data Streams.
+Later, hyper-performant messaging platforms (often called stream processors) emerged that are more suitable for a streaming paradigm.
+Two popular stream processing tools are Apache Kafka and Amazon Kinesis Data Streams.

-Unlike the old MoM brokers, streaming brokers support very high performance with persistence, have massive capacity of a Gigabyte per second or more of message traffic, and are tightly focused on streaming with no support for data transformations or task scheduling.
-You can learn more about message brokers in our article on analyzing Apache Kafka data.
+Unlike the old MOM brokers, streaming brokers support very high performance with persistence, have massive capacity of a gigabyte per second or more of message traffic, and are tightly focused on streaming with little support for data transformations or task scheduling (although Confluent’s KSQL offers the ability to perform basic ETL in real-time while storing data in Kafka).

-The stream processor collects data streams from one or more message brokers.
-It receives queries from users, fetches events from message queues and applies the query, to generate a result.
+Data streams from one or more message brokers must be aggregated, transformed, and structured before data can be analyzed with SQL-based analytics tools.
+This would be done by an ETL tool or platform that receives queries from users, fetches events from message queues, then applies the query to generate a result – in the process often performing additional joins, transformations, or aggregations on the data.
 The result may be an API call, an action, a visualization, an alert, or in some cases a new data stream.

 Image Source: InfoQ